jorge-castellon-jr/edgepro/content/pages/about-us.md

     of us survived the slide... and only five made it out.
 Now we took an oath, that I'm breaking now.
 We said we'd say it was the snow that killed the other two, but it wasn't.
 Nature is lethal but it doesn't hold a candle to man.</p>"
-- template: 50-50
-  image_left_: true
-  left_content: ''
-  left_image: "/media/edge_1.png"
-  image_right_: false
-  right_content: "<h2>Is she dead, yes or no?</h2><p>Do you see any Teletubbies in
-    here?
-Do you see a slender plastic tag clipped to my shirt with my name printed on it?
-Do you see a little Asian child with a blank expression on his face sitting outside on a mechanical helicopter that shakes when you put quarters in it?
-No?
-    Well, that's what you see at a toy store.
-And you must think you're in a toy store, because you're here shopping for an infant named Jeb.</p>"
-  right_image: ''
 - template: content
   content: "<h2>I'm serious as a heart attack</h2><p>Now that we know who you are,
     I know who I am.
 I'm not a mistake!
 It all makes sense!
 In a comic, you know how